leongxingyu/tp/docs/UserGuide.md

 Explanation:
-The `outflow` command will update the quantity of the product by performing subtraction of the inflow quantity from the current quantity.
+The `outflow` command will update the quantity of the product by performing subtraction of the outflow quantity from the current quantity.

 ## Deleting a product and its details: `delete`